Skip to content

 options _(dict)_

-Options for grape optimization. verbose (bool): If True, the optimizer will print out the infidelity at each epoch step to track the progress of the optimization. all_costs (bool): Whether or not all costs must be below their targets for early termination of the optimizer.
-If False, the optimization terminates if only one cost function is below the target (typically infidelity). epochs (int): Number of optimization epochs. plot (bool): Whether to plot the results during the optimization (for the epochs where results are plotted, necessarily suffer a time penalty). plot_period (int): If plot is True, plot every plot_period. which_states_plot (tuple): Which states to plot if expectation values are passed to the model.
-Defaults to (0, ), so just plot expectation values for the zero indexed batch state xtol (float): Defaults to 1e-8, terminate the optimization if the parameters are not being updated ftol (float): Defaults to 1e-8, terminate the optimization if the cost function is not changing above this level gtol (float): Defaults to 1e-8, terminate the optimization if the norm of the gradient falls below this level
+Options for grape optimization. verbose (bool): If True, the optimizer will print out the infidelity at each epoch step to track the progress of the optimization. ignore_termination (bool): Whether to ignore the various termination conditions all_costs (bool): Whether or not all costs must be below their targets for early termination of the optimizer.
+If False, the optimization terminates if only one cost function is below the target (typically infidelity). epochs (int): Number of optimization epochs. plot (bool): Whether to plot the results during the optimization (for the epochs where results are plotted, necessarily suffer a time penalty). plot_period (int): If plot is True, plot every plot_period. xtol (float): Defaults to 1e-8, terminate the optimization if the parameters are not being updated ftol (float): Defaults to 1e-8, terminate the optimization if the cost function is not changing above this level gtol (float): Defaults to 1e-8, terminate the optimization if the norm of the gradient falls below this level

 required